ILIYANGERMANOV/sense-lang/README.md

 > "Programming is a game of information and logic, not of libraries, frameworks and terminology."\
 > — <cite>Iliyan Germanov, creator of SenseLang<cite>

-_:warning: SenseLang is in ideation phase and everything may change, disappear or be discontinued if there's no point of doing it.
+_:warning: SenseLang is in ideation phase and everything may change, disappear or be discontinued if there's no point of it.
 Feedback, contributions and support are very welcome! :heavy_check_mark:_

 ## Motivation